-The Importance of Bennifer: Why Jennifer Lopez and Ben Affleck Hanging Out Drove the Internet Wild - E!
+The History of Bennifer: Why Jennifer Lopez and Ben Affleck Getting Back Together Is Still So Special - E!
 Online

 While the film is usually mentioned more in conjunction with the end of their relationship, Lopez and Affleck actually met making Gigli, the box office and critical bomb that would become synonymous with high-profile failure upon its release in 2003.
 (Affleck, Lopez, Al Pacino, Christopher Walken?
 Seemed like a good idea at the time.)

-Halle Berry was first attached to play the lead, but her shooting schedule for X-Men 2 created a conflict, clearing the way for Lopez to sign on to the romantic crime caper in late 2001.
+Halle Berry was first attached to play the female lead (which, in case you haven't seen it, is not the title character—Affleck is Larry Gigli), but her shooting schedule for X-Men 2 created a conflict, clearing the way for Lopez to sign on to the romantic crime caper in late 2001.
 A twist of fate right up there with Nicole Kidman dropping out of Mr. and Mrs. Smith, to be replaced by Angelina Jolie.

 In March of 2002, Affleck took out a full-page ad in the industry trades dedicated to Lopez, with the message: "You have shown kindness, dedication, diligence, humility, graciousness of spirit, beauty in courage, great empathy, astonishing talent, real poise and true grace...It has been nothing but an honor and a pleasure to work with you.
 I only wish I were lucky enough to be in all your movies.''
-Signed, ''With love, respect and gratitude, Ben Affleck."

-But he insisted that they remained solely friends while Lopez was married, the Out of Sight star having just tied the knot with dancer Cris Judd in September 2001.
+He insisted that they were still just friends, Lopez having tied the knot with dancer Cris Judd in September 2001, her second marriage.
 To have crossed that line, Affleck later told Vanity Fair, would've gone against his "fundamental code."
-But, he explained, "It changed when she told me she was getting separated.
+But, he explained of their romantic timeline, "It changed when she told me she was getting separated.
 At that point, it became a possibility; doors were opened."

 Lopez finalized her divorce from Judd in June 2002.